Skjoldrun/Skjoldrun.github.io/docs/csharp/autoincrement-assemblyVersion.md

 ## .NET Framework

-In .NET Framework you had the possibility to automate this nativly with having some little configuration:
+In .NET Framework you had the possibility to automate this natively with having some little configuration:

 * Change the csproj-file with `<Deterministic>false</Deterministic>`
 * Change the AssemblyInfo.cs file to have `*` for versioning in `[assembly: AssemblyVersion("1.0.*")]`